 - the red temple in Selhorys

-- the red temple in Volantis
+- the Temple of the Lord of Light in Volantis

-- a small red temple in Oldtown for the sailors who visit there.
+- a small red temple in Oldtown for the sailors who visit there

-Known Priests of R'hllor
+Known Red Priests

-Trials by combat are an accepted practice in the R'hllor faith; prayers before the combat ask R'hllor to give strength to the just party.
-"The night is dark and full of terrors", is a common phrase in prayers to R'hllor.
+Trials by combat are an accepted practice in the R'hllor faith;[Citation Needed] prayers before the combat ask R'hllor to give strength to the just party.
+"The night is dark and full of terrors" is a common phrase in prayers to R'hllor.

 Quotes by believers